 Comment: I am a regular user of the shuttle, boarding in the hill at Capistrano and Blackfield to meet the 7:55 am ferry and returning on one of the late afternoon runs.
 We have little public transit support in our area; the 219 is really all we have since the GGT Route 8 was cancelled.
 I don't think the service has been well-promoted.
-Usage could increase if more folks knew service has been well-promoted.
 Usage could increase if more folks knew how convenient it is.
 I oppose service reductions and elimination of the hill route.